PawKanarek/spraix/README.md

 # Goal
 To make animated sprites easily with the power of Stable Diffusion.

+# Current status
+I'm done for a while with this project.
+The latest model trained for 25 epochs with dataset containing only 9 frames of sprite animation is avaiable to download on hugging face [spraix_sdxl_9frames_25epochs](https://huggingface.co/pawkanarek/spraix_sdxl_9frames_25epochs)

+Next idea would inclue creating better dataset which don't have so much blank space.
+Maybe we could use the video frames, and simpli we would split the frames to fit into single image?

 # Notes
 - This repository if __fat__ because I pushed training dataset and evaluation ouptut, so keep in mind that cloning might take a while.
 I know it's bad, but this is my hobby project and sometimes I used the shortcuts.
 - This fine tuned model is far from perfect, It generates very, **very** ugly images.
 You can see them [here](https://github.com/PawKanarek/spraix/blob/48d8c209a359622e6db56e6d555667ac466dc952/output/sdxl-base-flax/sdxl_best_96_32.png) (Be patient, this is 90 MB image!)